The Clutter Coach - A TV Show about hoarding

 So I thought, well, let's just see if this works for other people.
 So I put an advert in a local magazine.
 I named it Life Laundry because at the time, there was a TV programme called Life Laundry, which involved skips and crushers and things.

 I got a couple of people who contacted me, saying, yes I'd like your services and I essentially shared with them the method that I had used to clear my own clutter.

 It worked for them as well!.
 Then, by-virtue-of-that, it kind of grew.
 I cashed in savings.
 My parents had bought some shares and Eurotunnel.
 I cashed them in to pay for my first website so that I could go wider with it.

-Let's just go back to your view on decluttering and hoarding TV shows, which is very much that kind of skip hit approach.
+Let's just go back to your view on decluttering and hoarding TV shows, which is very much that kind of skip-it approach.
 You know, Chuck it all out for the cameras.
 Why do you feel that this does people a disservice?
-How would your show differ to those shows?
+How would your show differ from those shows?

 My show would be about guiding and supporting people as they take back control themselves.
 I've had enough people come to me having been on the TV programmes and said.
 I had people in, you know, we essentially did a blitz.
 They were here for a week, two weeks.
 We cleared some stuff and it's now back and worse.
 I don't know what to do.

 They've realised from having had that experience of essentially having helped to have a blitz that it doesn't change anything, it may visibly clear some of the clutter.